abeldekat/harpoonline/README.md

 end, { desc = "Switch harpoon list", silent = true })
 ```

-For a more complete example using two harpoon lists, see [ak.config.editor.harpoon]
+A complete setup using two harpoon lists can be found in [ak.config.editor.harpoon]
-in my Neovim configuration.

 ## Recipes